kide-vm/kide/test/README.md

   ruby test/test_all.rb
 ''''

-### sof

-''''
-  ruby test/test_sof.rb
-''''

 ### vm

 As this is all quite new, i tend to test only when i know that the functionality will stay that way.
 Otherwise it's just too much effort to rewrite and rewrite the tests.

 There used to be better tests, but rewrites bring fluctuation, so poke around and make suggestion :-)